use-ink/ink/README.md

 The `lib.rs` contains our hello world contract ‒ the `Flipper`, which we explain in the next section.

-In order to build the contract just execute these commmands in the `flipper` folder:
+In order to build the contract just execute these commands in the `flipper` folder:
 ```
 cargo contract build
 ```